Hi guys, hi from Andrea Unger.

 So he would still be the Machine, the human being would still beat the machine.

 But I’m a systematic trader, I promote systematic trader so why if discretionary trading might get better performance because I said the best.
 I’m far from being the best discretionary trader in the world, they’re probably not even the best systematic, but my point is that discretionary trading to that level when you are the best is, in my opinion, really difficult to transmit to students because there is small something inside that talented trader that cannot be told.

-it’s difficult, because it’s something where he is the best and that being the best is missing in the lessons he can’t transmit because it’s something inside himself, while on systematic trading, you have rules and you put all the rules togheter.
+it’s difficult because it’s something where he is the best and that being the best is missing in the lessons he can’t transmit because it’s something inside himself, while on systematic trading, you have rules and you put all the rules together.

 So again: discretionary training might be bad but is much more difficult to learn because to be the best or to be good enough to beat the market you need something… something.

 Maybe you have it, fine, but normally normal people don’t have it.

 I, myself, believe it I don’t have a specific talent in discretionary trading while systematic trading can be told the much more effective way.